deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
- 🌟  Sophia
+ 🌟  Suriel
 ----------------------------------

  Type: Weeping Angel
  Class: Cleric
  Level: beginner | XP: 1
- ac: 6 | hp: 29/29
+ ac: 8 | hp: 29/29
  dex: 6 | str: 4 | int: 7
  +1 dex bonus
  -1 str penalty
  +2 int bonus

  A stone gray weeping angel.
 On
- meeting it one might form the
+ meeting him one might form the
  following three impressions:
- that it was Welsh, that it was
+ that he was Scottish, that he
- intelligent, and that it was
+ was intelligent, and that he was
  nuttier than a treeful of
  monkeys on nitrous oxide.